Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

 • a video slideshow overview, as well as individual lesson explanations

-If you are just beginning to learn English and cannot read it, speak in full sentences, or use the past tense yet, this course will not help you yet.
-Take a good beginning English course or watch some of the excellent free videos for beginners online.
+If you are starting to learn English and cannot speak in full sentences or use the past tense, don't try these courses yet.
+Take a good beginning English course.
+(There are excellent free videos for beginners online.
 See Learn English Free for ideas.)

 If you are looking for an easy way to learn thousands of words in a few weeks, you'll be disappointed.
 (I'd love to hear if you find a way to do that!)

 If you want strategies to help you understand, use, and remember important academic vocabulary, these courses ARE for you.
 Get guidance on where to start, sources of reading materials, and lots of practice in context.